castor-data-binding/castor-jdo/src/site/markdown/main/index.md

 # News

 Newsworthy information about the Castor Project itself and any related projects.

-##### New project mailing lists available at freelists.org (Jun 5, 2015; [Werner Guttmann](mailto:werner.guttmann@gmx.net))

-Please find the new Castor mailing lists available at [freelists.org](https://www.freelists.org/cgi-bin/search?search=castor).
-As already announced, this was necessary after the Codehaus service termination a few days ago.

-##### First SNAPSHOT for Castor 1.3.4 released (Apr 6, 2015; [Werner Guttmann](mailto:werner.guttmann@codehaus.org))

-I've made available a first snapshot release of Castor 1.3.4 at the
-[Sonatype OSS snapshot repository](https://oss.sonatype.org/content/groups/public/org/codehaus/castor/) after Castor's migration to github.
-For details about the features added and the bugs fixed, please have a look at the [GitHub issues](https://github.com/castor-data-binding/castor/issues)

 ##### Castor 1.3.3 released (Dec 31, 2013; [Werner Guttmann](mailto:werner.guttmann@codehaus.org))